 Costs of Chartering a Yacht

-To prepare an offer for you, we would appreciate very much if you could state in your request the desired sailing period (the exact dates when you would like to sail), as well as the size of the vessel or number of people in your crew.
-Since every boat is registered up to a certain amount of people and the law does not allow this number to exceed, you should also state whether you have a skipper in your crew or need one (in which case we can provide one for you).
+To prepare an offer for you, we would appreciate it if you could state in your request the desired sailing period (the exact dates when you would like to sail), as well as the size of the vessel or number of people in your crew.
+Since every boat is registered up to a certain number of people and the law does not allow this number to exceed, you should also state whether you have a skipper in your crew or need one (in which case we can provide one for you).

 If you already know your preferred departure point (e.g., Split, Dubrovnik, Cyclades Region, Lefkas, Ibiza, Sardinia Region, etc.), please be sure to mention it in your request.